FreshSupaSulley/weeve/README.md

    cd /path/to/folder
    java -jar weeve.jar
    ```
-   weeve will read the *tokens.json* file present in the working directory and use it to run your bot.
+   weeve will read the *tokens.json* file in the working directory and use it to run your bot.
 Allow a few minutes before restarting Discord for the slash commands to appear.

 # Commands
 | Name | Description |